FVTC/courses/pages/exams/cpp-practical3-10.24.24.md

 Please enter the radius of the circle: 2
-The area of this Circle is 12.5664
+The area of this Circle is 12.5664			// Note that these lines say "Circle", not "Shape".
-The perimeter of this Circle is 12.5664
+The perimeter of this Circle is 12.5664		// Again, "Circle" instead of "Shape".
 ```

 > [!NOTE] The 3-4-5 triangle is a special triangle that has an area of 6 and a perimeter of 12.
 Using different side lengths will result in different area and perimeter values.
 Similarly, a circle with a radius of 2 will have an area and perimeter of 12.5664.